Decoupling and randomization for double-indexed permutation statistics: Introduction

 \subsection{An example in causal inference}

-Regression adjustment is widely used to improve efficiency in randomized experiments. \cite{lei2021Regression} studied this method in completely randomized experiments with a diverging number of covariates and derived an exact finite-population decomposition of the regression-adjusted estimator $\hat\tau_{\mathrm{adj}}$ proposed by \citet{lin2013agnostic}.
-In the decomposition, certain finite-population bias terms appear in quadratic forms.
+Regression adjustment is widely used to improve efficiency in randomized experiments. \cite{lei2021Regression} studied this method in completely randomized experiments with a diverging number of covariates and derived a decomposition of the regression-adjusted estimator $\hat\tau_{\mathrm{adj}}$ proposed by \citet{lin2013agnostic}.
+In the decomposition, the bias terms appear in quadratic forms.

 More specifically, consider a completely randomized experiment with $N$ units and a covariate matrix $\mathbf X\in\mathbb{R}^{N\times p}$.
 For each treatment arm $\omega\in\{0,1\}$, let $\bm Y(\omega)\in\mathbb{R}^N$ denotes the potential outcome vector, and let $\bm e(\omega)=(e_1(\omega),\dots,e_N(\omega))^\top$ be the population regression residuals obtained by regressing $\bm Y(\omega)$ on the covariates.
 Let